-Ulifeline is an anonymous, internet-based resource that provides students with a non-threatening and supportive link to their college mental health center.
-It combines the following features into one web-site and is yet another resource for mental health information:
+Ulifeline is an anonymous, Internet-based resource that provides students with a non-threatening and supportive link to their college mental health center.
+It combines the following features into one website and is another resource for mental health information.

 - Self-e-Valuator.
 Developed by Duke University Medical Center, the Self-e-Valuator is an on-line screening designed to help students determine if they are at risk for depression, suicide, alcohol/substance dependence, eating disorders, generalized anxiety disorder and obsessive-compulsive disorder.

 - Mental Health Reference Library.
 This reference library provides quality information and has been reviewed and approved by medical experts at Harvard Medical School.